euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 garbage collection, but still a notably involved task.
 This is mainly due to consistency requirements that are not trivial to fulfill.

-- If a Jython weakref-object is handed to native side, this shall be converted to a CPython weakref-object and vice versa.
+- If a Jython weakref-object is handed to native side, this shall convert to a CPython weakref-object and vice versa.
 - If native code evaluates a native weakref, it shall return exactly the same referent-PyObject that would have been created if the Java-pendant (if one exists)